What "Manufacturing Intelligence" Actually Means (and Why Your ERP Needs It)

 - What is manufacturing intelligence?

-- How is manufacturing intelligence different from an ERP?
+- How does manufacturing intelligence relate to an ERP?

 - Do SME factories really benefit from manufacturing intelligence?